sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/dot_on_the_swing.rst

 For example, if we add three functions to the dot in this project - change size, change position and change color - then each dot we declare will have the same function.
 We can use the same button to make them do the same thing, or we can use different buttons to control each dot separately.

-Using **classes** makes your code beautiful, powerful and flexible.
+Using **classes** makes your sketch beautiful, powerful and flexible.

 `Class (computer programming) - Wikipedia <https://en.wikipedia.org/wiki/Class_(computer_programming)>`_